Stingray phone tracker: In the United States

 The use of the devices has been frequently funded by grants from the Department of Homeland Security.
 The Los Angeles Police Department used a Department of Homeland Security grant in 2006 to buy a StingRay for "regional terrorism investigations".
 However, according to the Electronic Frontier Foundation, the "LAPD has been using it for just about any investigation imaginable."

 In addition to federal law enforcement, military and intelligence agencies, StingRays have in recent years been purchased by local and state law enforcement agencies.

 In 2006, Harris Corporation employees directly conducted wireless surveillance using StingRay units on behalf of the Palm Bay Police Department—where Harris has a campus—in response to a bomb threat against a middle school.
 The search was conducted without a warrant or judicial oversight.

 The American Civil Liberties Union (ACLU) confirmed that local police have cell site simulators in Washington, Nevada, Arizona, Alaska, Missouri, New Mexico, Georgia, and Massachusetts.
 State police have cell site simulators in Oklahoma, Louisiana, Pennsylvania, and Delaware.
 Local and state police have cell site simulators in California, Texas, Minnesota, Wisconsin, Michigan, Illinois, Indiana, Tennessee, North Carolina, Virginia, Florida, Maryland, and New York.
 The police use of cell site simulators is unknown in the remaining states.
 However, many agencies do not disclose their use of StingRay technology, so these statistics are still potentially an under-representation of the actual number of agencies.
 According to the most recent information published by the American Civil Liberties Union, 72 law enforcement agencies in 24 states own StingRay technology in 2017.
 Since 2014, these numbers have increased from 42 agencies in 17 states.
 The following are federal agencies in the United States that have validated their use of cell-site simulators: Federal Bureau of Investigation, Drug Enforcement Administration, US Secret Service, Immigration and Customs Enforcement, US Marshals Service, Bureau of Alcohol, Tobacco, Firearms, and Explosives, US Army, US Navy, US Marine Corps, US National Guard, US Special Command, and National Security Agency.
 In the 2010–2014 fiscal years, the Department of Justice has confirmed spending "more than $71 million on cell-site simulation technology", while the Department of Homeland Security confirmed spending "more than $24 million on cell-site simulation technology".

 Several court decisions have been issued on the legality of using a Stingray without a warrant, with some courts ruling a warrant is required and others not requiring a warrant.

+Use by ICE during Trump's second presidency

+Immigration and Customs Enforcement agents have used stingrays to track down the locations of individuals based on their phone numbers in order to get a precise location (as opposed to other cell-tracking technology, which is less precise) used to find and deport undocumented immigrants.
+Straight Arrow News reported it was used around a Washington state protest against ICE raids after they analyzed "mobile network anomalies" in the area.